dman926/media-processor/README.md

 ## Install

 * Download repository to your destination
-* Run install.sh to create the virtual environment and install dependencies (requires python3-venv) (Windows bat installer coming soon, don't have a Windows PC available to test)
+* Run install.sh to create the virtual environment and install dependencies (requires python3-venv)
 * All files outside of media-processor can be safely deleted

 ## Run